Keep watch on your IP surveillance cameras at all times even when you’re not at home or in the office.

 “…eliminate recording hours of uneventful footage and it also saves you from wasting precious bandwidth.
 While operating Witness remotely from an iOS device, users can activate or turn off the alarm in addition to receiving a notification that something has triggered the camera.

-When the alarm is activated, Witness will capture …
+When the alarm is activated, Witness …

 Latest news from BCS reports that video surveillance is an integral part of data centers high-security operations to augment existing electronic access control security measures: